markm208/storyteller/README.md

 In addition to moving the code comments out of the code, Storyteller was designed to allow two major differences between traditional code comments:

-It is possible to link a set of comments to time and location rather than just the location in code.
+- It is possible to link a set of comments to time and location rather than just the location in code.
 This allows people to more easily understand how the code has evolved over time.
 A developer can create a narrative about how and why her code evolved the way it did that is linked to how the code actually did evolve.

-It is possible to create comments using a richer media than plain text so that developers can better describe their ideas and thought processes.
+- It is possible to create comments using a richer media than plain text so that developers can better describe their ideas and thought processes.
 Storyteller allows you to draw pictures in your comments, store screenshots that can be marked up, and record audio.

 ## Install
-Currently there is a Visual Studio Code Storyteller editor plugin (this is not the full MS Visual Studio IDE- it is a newer, lightweight editor similar to notepad++, sublime, and atom).
+Currently there is a [Visual Studio Code](https://code.visualstudio.com/) Storyteller editor plugin (this is not the full MS Visual Studio IDE- it is a newer, lightweight editor similar to notepad++, sublime, and atom).

-To install the plugin first make sure you have VS Code installed and get familiar with it.
+To install the plugin first make sure you have [VS Code](https://code.visualstudio.com/Download) installed and get familiar with it.

 Next, download the Storyteller plugin file, [storyteller-0.0.1.vsix](storyteller-0.0.1.vsix).
 To install the plugin, open the .vsix file using VS Code.
 Then restart VS Code.

 To completely remove the extension, delete the storyteller extension folder located here:

-- Windows: %USERPROFILE%\.vscode\extensions
+- Windows: `%USERPROFILE%\.vscode\extensions`
-- Mac: ~/.vscode/extensions
+- Mac: `~/.vscode/extensions`
-- Linux: ~/.vscode/extensions
+- Linux: `~/.vscode/extensions`

 This is still a work in progress.
 Do not throw out your existing tools and use this for your mission critical code yet.
 It will get more stable over time.
 Having said that I am interested hearing about any bugs that are found or feature requests.

 ## Quick Start
 ### VS Code Plugin
-**Starting a brand new project**
+#### Starting a brand new project
 Create a new directory on the filesystem.
 Start Visual Studio code.
-Open the directory (File -> Open Folder...) on your file system to start tracking.
+Open the directory (`File -> Open Folder...`) on your file system to start tracking.

 Storyteller will prompt for the name and email of the developer to be the author of the code.
-Enter in a first name, last name, and email address (the email address will be used to retrieve a gravatar during playback).
+Enter in a first name, last name, and email address (the email address will be used to retrieve a [gravatar](https://en.gravatar.com/) during playback).
 If you would like to remain anonymous just hit the escape key in the prompt.

 ![Alt](images/newFolder.gif "Start a new Storyteller project")

-**Opening an existing project**
+#### Opening an existing project
 Start visual studio code.
-Open a directory (File -> Open Folder...).
+Open a directory (`File -> Open Folder...`).
 Select a folder on your file system.
 If Storyteller has tracked this directory in the past there will be a hidden directory (named .storyteller/) that holds the project's historical data.
 Storyteller will continue to track changes in this directory.
 There is no need to log in again.
 On subsequent startups VS Code opens the last used folder by default.

 ![Alt](images/openFolder.gif "Open a Storyteller project")

-**Starting a playback from the editor**
+#### Starting a playback from the editor
-In the editor, when you are ready to view a playback bring up VS Code's command palette (Ctrl-Shift P) and select 'Storyteller: Start Playback'.
+In the editor, when you are ready to view a playback bring up VS Code's command palette (`Ctrl-Shift P`) and select `Storyteller: Start Playback`.
 This will open a browser window with playback controls to view it.

 ![Alt](images/startPlaybackFromEditor.gif "View a playback")

-**Managing active developers**
+#### Managing active developers
 Storyteller records the developer or groups of developers who are responsible for new code.
 The developer groups' information is displayed during playback.

-To create a new developer use the command palette and choose 'Storyteller: Create a New Developer'
+To create a new developer use the command palette and choose `Storyteller: Create a New Developer`

 ![Alt](images/newDev.gif "Create a new developer")

-To add an existing developer to the current developer group use the command palette and choose 'Storyteller: Make Developers Active'
+To add an existing developer to the current developer group use the command palette and choose `Storyteller: Make Developers Active`

 ![Alt](images/makeDevActive.gif "Make a developer active")

-To remove an existing developer from the current developer group use the command palette and choose 'Storyteller: Make Developers Inactive'
+To remove an existing developer from the current developer group use the command palette and choose `Storyteller: Make Developers Inactive`

 ![Alt](images/makeDevInactive.gif "Make a developer inactive")

-**Viewing a playback**
+#### Viewing a playback
 A playback recreates one or more programming sessions.
 There are controls to play/pause (space bar shortcut), step one change at a time (left/right arrow shortcut), and jump to a point in the playback with a slider control.

 The playback shows the timestamp of when the latest change took place, the state of the file system at every point, the developer(s) who made the change, and which file and location in the file where the change takes place.